-Certificate in Parenting Education
+Certificate in Family and Parenting Services

 This 12-credit certificate program is designed for professionals who work in a variety of settings, including in schools, at home, and in the community.